VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 11 Coordinate systems for map and vehicle](./assets/Figure11.png)
 >Figure 11 Coordinate systems for map and vehicle

-### <mark>6.6.6 Map Distribution
+### 6.6.6 Map Distribution
-<mark>To enable an automatic map distribution and intelligent management of restarting the vehicles if necessary, a standardized way to distribute maps is introduced.
+To enable an automatic map distribution and intelligent management of restarting the vehicles if necessary, a standardized way to distribute maps is introduced.

-<mark>The map files to be distributed are stored on a dedicated map server that is accessible by the vehicles.
+The map files to be distributed are stored on a dedicated map server that is accessible by the vehicles.
 To ensure efficient transmission, each transmission should consist of a single file.
 If multiple maps or files are required, they should be bundled or packed into a single file.
 The process of transferring a map from the map server to a vehicle is a pull operation, initiated by the master controller issuing a download command using an instantAction.

+<mark>Each map is uniquly identified through a mapId describing a certain area of the vehicles workspace and a mapVersion, indicating updates to previous versions.
+Before a new order is accepted, the vehicle must check, if all necessary maps in the necessary version are present on the vehicle.

-<mark>In order to minimise downtime and facilitate the master controller's ability to synchronise the activation of new maps, it is essential that maps are pre-loaded or buffered on the vehicles.
+In order to minimise downtime and facilitate the master controller's ability to synchronise the activation of new maps, it is essential that maps are pre-loaded or buffered on the vehicles.
 The status of the maps on the vehicle can be accessed via the vehicle status channel.
-It's important to note that the transfer of a map to an AGV and the subsequent activation of the map are different processes.
-The activation of a pre-loaded map on an AGV is also triggered by the Master Control using an instantAction.
+It's important to note that the transfer of a map to an AGV and the subsequent activation of the map are different processes. <mark>The activation of a pre-loaded map on a vehicle can be triggered either by the vehicle itself or by the Master Control using an instantAction.
-<mark>Maps are deleted by the Master Control using an Instant Action.
+Maps are deleted by the Master Control using an Instant Action.
 They can also be deleted by the vehicle itself when it runs out of memory.
-The result of this process is also indicated in the vehicle status.
+The result of this process is indicated in the vehicle status.

-#### <mark>6.6.6.1 Maps in the Vehicle State
+#### 6.6.6.1 Maps in the Vehicle State
 <mark>Information about the maps available on a vehicle is presented in the 'maps' array, which is a component of the state message.
-Each entry in this array is a JSON object consisting of the mandatory fields 'mapId' and 'mapStatus', which can be either 'ACTIVE' for maps currently in use, or 'READY' if the download of the map has been completed but the map is not yet in use.
+Each entry in this array is a JSON object consisting of the mandatory fields 'mapId', 'mapVersion' and 'mapStatus', which can be either 'ENABLED' for maps currently in use, or 'READY' if the download of the map has been completed but the map is not yet in use.
 The status of the download process is indicated by the current action not being completed.
-Errors will be reported.
+Errors will be reported in the status as well.

-<mark>Note that only one map can be set to 'ACTIVE' at a time.
-If the 'maps' array is empty, this means that there are currently no maps available on the vehicle.
+Note that <mark>multiple maps with different mapIds</mark> can be set to 'ENABLED' at a time. <mark>There can always only be one version of maps with the same mapId enabled. </mark> If the 'maps' array is empty, this means that there are currently no maps available on the vehicle.

-#### <mark>6.6.6.2 Map Download
+#### 6.6.6.2 Map Download
-<mark>Map download is triggered through the instant action 'downloadMap' by the master control.
+Map download is triggered through the instant action 'downloadMap' by the master control.
 This command includes the mandatory parameters 'mapId' and 'mapDownloadLink', under which the map is stored on the map server and which is accessable for the vehicle.

-<mark>The AGV sets the 'actionStatus' to 'running' as soon as it begins downloading the map file.
+The AGV sets the 'actionStatus' to 'running' as soon as it begins downloading the map file.
 Upon successful completion of the download, the 'actionStatus' is updated to 'finished'.
 If the download is unsuccessful, the status is set to 'failed'.
 Once the download is successfully completed, the map must be appended to the vehicle list of maps in the state.

-<mark>It is critical to ensure that the process of downloading a map does not alter, delete, activate, or deactivate any existing maps on the vehicle.
+It is critical to ensure that the process of downloading a map does not alter, delete, activate, or deactivate any existing maps on the vehicle.

-#### <mark>6.6.6.3 Activate Downloaded Maps
+#### 6.6.6.3 Enable Downloaded Maps
 <mark>Multiple methods are available for activating a downloaded map on the vehicle:
-1. <mark>**Using the Downloaded Map in an Order**: Activate the map as part of executing an order using the new 'mapId' and optional 'mapVersion' in the node object.
+1. <mark>**Using the Downloaded Map in an Order**: Enable the map as part of executing an order using the new 'mapId' and optional 'mapVersion' in the node object.
 2. <mark>**Setting the Vehicle Position on a New Map**: Use the 'initPosition' instant action to define the vehicle's position on the new map.
 3. <mark>**Activating a Map Without Updating Vehicle Position**: Use the 'activateMap' instant action to set a map as active on the vehicle, without altering or updating the vehicle's position.